 We want you to feel really welcome at St. George's.
 Come try us out one Sunday!
 Here's some information you might find helpful before your first visit; and there's additional information in the menu on the left.

 Once you've given us a try, we'd really appreciate if you would share your first impressions with us.
-You can do that here, and you get a free gift to thank you for your thoughts.
+You can do that here.

 Worship at St. George's